TOP 61 Google Analytics Interview Questions and Answers: Ultimate Guide

 A segment is a subset of the data in your analytics.
 Like a piece of cake in your whole big cake of data

 Segments assist you in separating and comprehending subsets of data to study business patterns.

 47. Explain Multi-Channel Funnel Report?

 You may use the multi-channel funnels report to determine how your marketing channels operate in concert to generate conversions.
 The report helps in showing the channel’s worth.
 With the help of a specific campaign, you may determine which factors contribute to conversions.

-You May also Like:- 11 Most Popular Facebook Ads Management Tools in 2022
+You May also Like:- 11 Most Popular Facebook Ads Management Tools

 48. What is a ‘Real Time’ report in Google Analytics?

 Real-time reports provide real-time data on traffic, insights, reactions, and sources.
 Reports are automatically updated, and hits are notified seconds after they occur.